 Background

-As a College we are not involved in the negotiation of terms and conditions of contracts, or pay discussions.
-This is the remit of the unions as highlighted above.
+As a College we are not a union or employer of resident doctors, and are not involved in the negotiation of terms and conditions of contracts, or pay discussions which is the remit of the unions as highlighted above.
+The unions have the authority, remit, staff, resources and expertise to take this forward.

-Furthermore, as an organisation we are absolutely clear that the decision on whether or not to take industrial action is a personal choice.
-We do not have a role in negotiating contracts or terms and conditions – but it does sit with the unions, who have the staff, resources and expertise to take this forward.
+Furthermore, as an organisation we are absolutely clear that the decision on whether or not to take industrial action is an individual’s personal choice.

 This web page contains: